 - Once the water runs clear, the gravel is ready to be used.
 It may be placed directly into the tank or in a clean bucket or container.

-- Repeat steps three through five until you have washed enough gravel to fill the aquarium three inches deep.
+- Repeat steps three through five until you have washed enough gravel to fill the aquarium 2-3 inches deep.

-- A rule of thumb for the amount of gravel to use is one pound of gravel per each gallon of water.
+- A rule of thumb for the amount of gravel to use is one to two pounds of gravel per each gallon capacity in the tank.

 - Old buckets may be used if they are thoroughly cleaned with bleach, rinsed well, and allowed to air dry.